robinallenaz/ftbend-community-resources/README.md

 - **Client**: React + Vite (deployed to Netlify)
 - **Server**: Node.js + Express + MongoDB (deployed to Render)

-The public site is **database-driven**: resources live in MongoDB and are served by the API.
+The public site is **database-driven**: resources and events live in MongoDB and are served by the API.

 ---